Tasman Tackle 'Cobra' game lures

 Having confidence in your lures, and a positive attitude throughout the day makes a big difference to the game fishing experience

 Cobra lures come pre-rigged on a 250lb leader, and feature a very nice VMC Dynacut hook.
 These hooks are super sharp and strong, and the leader weight works well for towing an 8.5 inch lure.

 Just make sure you remove the plastic tube from the hook point before you set it out!
 We didn’t but still managed to land a fish with it on Sometimes the brain goes a bit mushy when yellowfin are jumping around the boat.

-If you are interested in these lures, they are available at : https://www.tasmantackle.co.nz/collections/game-lures
+If you are interested in more about these lures, CLICK HERE

 You can customise colours, and select individual skirts to suit the weight and shape of your heads.

 A flat fronted ‘cupped’ head like the Sniper, and the Kiwi, will chug and throw a bit of water around which can be good on a flat day, and the angled heads of the other patterns cause the lures to move around a bit, darting about and nicely breaking the surface.